By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY

 Moche archaeological site.
-Archaeologist showing earthen pots recovered from the El Brujo site in Peru.
-An animal skull is at lower right.
-El Brujo (The Sorcerer) is an archaeological site where three Moche huacas (temples) have been excavated.
-The temples were used for religious ceremonies such as burials and human sacrifices.
+Archaeologists working to restore Moche wall sculptures at the Huaca de la Luna site in Peru.
+These sculptures depict lizard-like creatures.
+Huaca de la Luna (The Temple of the Moon) is thought to have been used by the Moche for religious ceremonies such as human sacrifices.
 The Moche were a pre-Hispanic people that lived in coastal river valleys in northern Peru.
 Their civilisation reached its height in the period from 100-700 AD.